 UVa’s Summer Intensive Tibetan Language Program

-The course will be taught by UVa Professor Tsetan Chonjore.
+The course will be taught by Professor Tsetan Chonjore, Director of Tibetan Language Studies at UVa.
 Professor Chonjore is one of the most experienced and skilled teachers of Tibetan in the world today, with nearly three decades of experience teaching Tibetan to North American students.
 He will be assisted by two native Tibetan instructors.

 The program focuses on modern spoken and written Tibetan according to the Central Tibetan dialect.
 Students learn both print as well as cursive script, a unique aspect of the program.
 The last unit of the summer offers a bridge to classical literary Tibetan.
 Dynamic audio-visual material published in the Tibetan and Himalayan Library, including original footage shot in Tibet, enlivens classroom learning.